silvergjeka22/NLP/SpamClassifier/Comparing_Algorithms_ReadMe.md

 # Comparing Algorithms: Naive Bayes, FFNN, and MLP

-This README file provides an in-depth explanation of a study comparing the performance of Naive Bayes, Feed-Forward Neural Networks (FFNN), and Multi-Layer Perceptrons (MLP) for spam detection tasks.
-The analysis demonstrates why FFNN and MLP outperform Naive Bayes in this domain.
+This README compares the performance of Naive Bayes, Feed-Forward Neural Networks (FFNN), and Multi-Layer Perceptrons (MLP) for spam detection tasks.
+The analysis demonstrates why FFNN and MLP preform better than Naive Bayes in this assagment.

 ---

 ## Overview

-Spam detection involves identifying whether an email is spam or not based on its content and metadata.
+Spam detection involves identifying whether an email is spam or not based on its content.
 The dataset used in this study contains a linear structure with labeled examples of **spam** and **non-spam** emails.
-The algorithms were evaluated based on key performance metrics such as precision, F1 score, and confusion matrix.
+The algorithms were evaluated by precision, F1 score, and confusion matrix.

 ### Dataset Structure

-- **Number of emails:** Large dataset containing both spam and non-spam samples.
+- **Number of emails:** Collection of a good number of spam and non spam samples.
-- **Features:** Textual features and metadata extracted from emails.
+- **Features:** Email texts and other relevant information like the subject and sender of the emails.
-- **Labels:** Binary classification (“Spam” or “Non-Spam”).
+- **Labels:** Two categories classification – spam and non spam.

 ---